CitroenGames/sighmake/usage.md

 sighmake --convert Legacy.vcproj
 ```

-The conversion reader supports modern `.sln`/`.slnx` solutions with `.vcxproj`
+The conversion reader supports `.sln` and `.slnx` solutions containing
-projects and legacy `.sln` solutions containing `.vcproj` projects.
-Standalone
-projects are wrapped as one-project solutions.
-Generated buildscripts are
+`.vcxproj` or legacy `.vcproj` projects.
+Standalone projects are wrapped as
-written beside the input.
+one-project solutions.
+A project file listed in the solution but missing or
+unreadable is reported as a warning and skipped; the conversion still succeeds
+with the remaining projects.

+Output layout: one `<Project>.buildscript` is written next to each project
+file, and a root `<Solution>.buildscript` containing `include` directives is
+written next to the solution.
+When a project shares the solution's name and
+directory, the two are merged into a single file.

 Conversion preserves the supported identity, configuration, compiler/linker,
 file, filter, dependency, property-sheet, and build-event data.
 Visual Studio